hassansaei/VNtyper/README.md

 ---

+## Results

+Once the pipeline completes, you will have:

+- **BAM or FASTQ** slices containing MUC1-specific reads.
+- **VCF files** with genotyping results (for Kestrel and optional adVNTR).
+- **HTML summary report** detailing coverage stats, genotyping calls, and relevant logs.

+---

 ## Notes

 1. This tool is for **research use only**.
-2. Ensure **high-coverage WES data** is used to genotype MUC1 VNTR accurately.
+2. Ensure **high-coverage WES/WGS data** is used to genotype MUC1 VNTR accurately.
 3. For questions or issues, refer to the GitHub repository for support.

 ---

+## Citations

 If you use VNtyper 2.0 in your research, please cite the following:

 1. Saei H, Morinière V, Heidet L, et al. VNtyper enables accurate alignment-free genotyping of MUC1 coding VNTR using short-read sequencing data. iScience.
 2023.
 2. Audano PA, Ravishankar S, et al. Mapping-free variant calling using haplotype reconstruction from k-mer frequencies.
 Bioinformatics.
 2018.
 3. Park J, Bakhtiari M, et al. Detecting tandem repeat variants in coding regions using code-adVNTR. iScience.
 2022.

 ---